Bvngee/bvngee.com/src/content/blog/non-native-docker-images-qemu-binfmt.md

 can't help but share that here as well.

-Instead of needing to use container-based qemu-user-static binfmt_misc installers (on every boot), NixOS provides a module for binfmt:
+Instead of needing to use container-based qemu-user-static binfmt_misc installers (on every boot), NixOS provides a configuration module for binfmt:
 `boot.binfmt.emulatedSystems`.
-This sets up qemu-\* for the given systems architectures automatically, even including wasmtime for wasm files and wine for Window's exe's!
+This sets up qemu-\* for the given systems architectures automatically, even including wasmtime for wasm files and wine for Windows executables!
 To ensure the enterpreters are statically compiled versions (qemu-\*-static), we can use `pkgsStatic.qemu-user` (requires nixpkgs-unstable;
 see [nixpkgs#314998](https://github.com/NixOS/nixpkgs/pull/314998) and
 [nixpkgs#334859](https://github.com/NixOS/nixpkgs/pull/334859)).
 Lastly, to set